qemu/qemu/docs/system/riscv/virt.rst

   When this option is "on", ACLINT devices will be emulated instead of SiFive CLINT.
 When not specified, this option is assumed to be "off".
+  This option is restricted to the TCG accelerator.

 - aia=[none|aplic|aplic-imsic]